-- d) Blueberries pays a monthly advisory fee to a firm affiliated with an Officer of the Company.
-As per the advisory agreement, the Company pays a monthly fee of \$10,000.
-During the six-months ended June 30, 2019, Blueberries incurred total fees under this agreement of \$60,000, recorded within general and administrative expenses.
-This Officer resigned from his position in June 2019. - e) During the six months ended June 30, 2019, the Company paid key management personnel, including officers, directors, or their related entities, for management services.
-Compensation of key management personnel and directors for services provided was \$533,642 for the three months ended June 30, 2019, including \$308,099 of share-based compensation.
-For the six months ended June 30, 2019, \$1,165,558 worth of services was provided, including \$795,575 of share-based compensation.
-Of the total compensation amounts, \$8,416 is unpaid in accounts payable and \$23,182 is in employee benefits liabilities at June 30, 2019.
+- c) In 2019, the Company incurred professional legal expenses of \$10,737 from a vendor who was also a key management personnel of the Company. \$8,639 of this has been included as transaction costs as part of the listing expense as seen in Note 6.
+The remaining \$2,099 has been included in general and administrative expenses. - d) Until June 2019, when the Officer resigned from his position, Blueberries paid a monthly advisory fee to a firm affiliated with an Officer of the Company.
+As per the advisory agreement, the Company paid a monthly fee of \$10,000, for six months, incurring total fees under this agreement of \$60,000, recorded within general and administrative expenses. - e) During the nine months ended September 30, 2019, the Company paid key management personnel, including officers, directors, or their related entities, for management services.
+Compensation of key management personnel and directors for services provided was \$639,014 for the three months ended September 30, 2019, including \$362,680 of share-based compensation.
+For the nine months ended September 30, 2019, \$1,804,572 worth of services was provided, including \$1,158,255 of share-based compensation.
+Of the total compensation amounts, \$14,517 is unpaid in accounts payable and \$24,663 is in employee benefits liabilities at September 30, 2019.